scylladb/care-pet/docs/build-with-javascript.md

 #### Using ScyllaDB on your local machine

-Once all the nodes are in UN - Up Normal status, run the below commands:
+Once all the nodes are in UN - Up Normal status, run the commands below.

 The below command allows you to get node IP address: